 3(c.2.2) Sub-Aim 1b will provide two annotated multi-atlas libraries, one for CT and another for 1H MRI.
 The corresponding group templates will also be provided along with the scripts to produce the results using ITK-Lung.
 As a comple- ment to the open-source software provided in Sub-Aim 1a, we will generate atlas libraries for both CT and 1H MRI acquisitions.
-As indicated above, such atlases provide extremely useful prior information for performing robust and accurate lung and lobe segmentations within their respective modalities.
+As indicated above, the availability of such atlases as anatomical priors are prerequisite to application of the current state-of-the-art in robust and accurate lung and lobe segmentation within their respective modalities.
 Additionally, the accompanying annotations provide an open-data platform for quantitatively assessing other lung and lobe segmentation algorithms.
-Both libraries will consist of n = 30 different sub- jects to represent a range of lung size and shape and will be annotated according to modality.
-The CT atlas library will include lung, lobe, airway, and vessel segmentations.
-The 1H MRI atlas library will include left/right lung segmentations and lobar estimations [50].
-Along with the annotated data we will provide the scripts and documentation to allow reproduction of the ITK-Lung results.
-Additionally, two group templates [22] for the two atlas libraries, respectively, will be included as part of these open data sets.
+Both libraries will consist of n = 30 different sub- jects to represent a range of lung size and shape.
+The CT atlas library will include lung, lobe, airway, and vessel segmentations, whereas the 1H MRI atlas library will include left/right lung segmentations and lobar estimations [50].
+Along with the annotated data, we will provide the scripts and documentation to allow independent reproduction of the ITK-Lung results.
+Finally, optimal group templates [22] for the two atlas libraries will be generated and made openly available to be utilized as common coordinate frameworks to support more localized (i.e., voxelwise) analyses.